watson-developer-cloud/swift-sdk/README.md

 ## Tests

-Tests can be found in the 'BoxContentSDKTests' target.
-[Use XCode to execute the tests](https://developer.apple.com/library/ios/recipes/xcode_help-test_navigator/RunningTests/RunningTests.html#//apple_ref/doc/uid/TP40013329-CH4-SW1).
+Tests can be found in the **WatsonDeveloperCloudTests** target, as well as in each individual service’s directory.
+All of them can be run through Xcode’s testing interface using [XCTest](https://developer.apple.com/library/ios/recipes/xcode_help-test_navigator/RunningTests/RunningTests.html#//apple_ref/doc/uid/TP40013329-CH4-SW1).
 Travis CI will also execute tests for pull requests and pushes to the repository.

 ## IBM Watson Services